harshalparmar/song-player-in-html/README.md

 # song-player-in-html

-A online player in html with plylist
+A online player in html with playlist

 Github pages: https://harshalparmar.github.io/song-player-in-html/